Services We Provide

 Most routine blood results are available within 24 hours (except on weekends), biopsy and other results may take longer.
 We will always contact you as soon as your pet’s test results are available.

-We have a comprehensive puppy training and socialisation program that is run in the Hospital.
 This program teaches you how to train your puppies to follow four basic obedience commands (Come, Sit, Stay, and Drop) and also covers many health and behavioural issues that are often problems in young puppies (such as mouthing, biting, barking and digging).

-Classes are held once a week for four weeks and a graduation test is performed by each puppy member at the end of the classes.
+Classes are held once a week for four weeks and a graduation test is performed by each puppy member at the end of the program.
 The focus is on creating a fun, safe and social atmosphere for puppies and their families, check out our most recent graduates

 Puppies learn that the vet is a great place to meet new friends and play with others.
 Our graduates are usually eager to come back into the clinic for their routine check ups and will drag their owners in the front door to say “hello” to the staff